anggagewor/purdia/README.md

 ---

+## 📐 Architecture & Design Philosophy

+Purdia is **not** a monolithic frontend app — it's an incubation environment for publishable packages that happen to ship with a full-featured admin UI.

+### Key Architectural Decisions

+- **Package Isolation (NPM-Ready):** Core utilities (`@purdia/http`, `@purdia/crypto`, `@purdia/ui`) live in `packages/` because when they're proven and stable, they go straight to npm — no refactoring from `src/` needed.
+The monorepo is the workshop; npm is the destination.

+- **Stateless Presentation Layer:** The frontend only holds transient UI state (auth sessions, theme, sidebar).
+All heavy lifting — transactions, reconciliation, business rules — lives in the backend API.
+The client just renders what the API gives it.

+- **Template vs. Application Boundary:** Purdia provides UI primitives, design system, and utility contracts.
+Business-specific schemas, domain models, and workflows belong in whatever app consumes these packages.

+---

 ## ✨ Features

 - 📄 **200+ Pages** — Full-featured app modules (CRM, HRM, POS, Accounting, Inventory, Invoices, and more)